-- Go with your gut.
-Trust your instincts.
+- Trust your instincts.
 If a situation feels unsafe or uncomfortable, leave.
-Find a safe place Don't worry about whether others will think you are overreacting.
+Find a safe place.
+Don't worry about whether others will think you are overreacting.
 Your personal safety comes first. - Stay alert.
 Don't make yourself vulnerable.
 Know the people you are with.
 Agree with a friend that you will watch out for each other.
 With technology, music, and texting, it's easy to be distracted.
 It's important to be aware of your surroundings. - Use your phone.
 Make sure your cell phone is charged and that you call on friends if you need assistance.
 Because phones lose power, or coverage may be lost, have a backup plan. - Be careful when leaving status updates on social media sites.
 Leaving information, such as details about your whereabouts, can make you vulnerable.
 Use common sense.
-Don't post personal information that you would have reservations about giving to a stranger. - Be assertive.
+Don't post personal information that you would have reservations about giving to a stranger.

+- Be assertive.
 Your personal safety is too important to worry about what others may think of you or whether you may hurt someone's feelings.
 If you're in a situation that makes you uncomfortable, getting out should be your main priority. - Use the buddy system.
 Stay with friends.
 Agree that you'll keep an eye out for each other.
 If you're going to be separated, tell your friend where you are going and make plans for checking in.
-If a friend's safety seems compromised, help them move to a safe place. - If you are unsure whether someone is incapacitated due to alcohol or drugs, do not engage in sexual activity. - If a person is non-participatory or states that they want to be doing something else, stop.
-If you are unsure, stop. - If you believe you or a friend has been drugged, call 911 immediately.
+If a friend's safety seems compromised, help them move to a safe place. - If you believe you or a friend has been drugged, call 911 immediately.